paundraP/Go-Starter-Template/README.md

 1. **Entities (Core Business Logic)**

-- Located in the pkg/entities directory.
+- Located in the entities directory.
 - Contains the core business logic and domain models, which are independent of any external frameworks or technologies.

 2. **Use Cases (Application Logic)**